maoberlehner/markus-oberlehner-net/content/blog/money-in-open-source.md

 date = "2018-01-21T09:26:02+02:00"
 title = "Money in Open Source" description = "In theory, open source seems like an egalitarian system where everybody is free to contribute and to consume whatever they like.
 But taking a closer look, we can see, that much like in the economic world, the Winner-Takes-All principle is strong in open source too." intro = "Last week at Scriptconf in Linz, Austria, Evan You, the creator of Vue.js, spoke about his journey to becoming a full-time open source developer.
 Although most of the things he talked about don't apply to small open source projects and their contributors, I still found it interesting to gain some insight into the world of highly successful open source projects.
-But the one thing that people seemed to talk most about after the talk was how much money Evan makes on Patreon...." draft = false categories = ["Development"]
+But the one thing that people seemed to talk most about after the talk was how much money Evan makes on Patreon..." draft = false categories = ["Development"]
 +++